BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 The second, [**Build Tracker**](https://buildtracker.dev/), which allows us to test the evolution of bundle size, will allow us to replace an equivalent tool developed internally while providing a more detailed analysis in order to work more accurately on these issues.

+Here is an example of a message posted by our in-house build tracker on a Pull Request.
 ![our version of Build tracker](/images/posts/react-europe-2019/our-build-tracker.png)

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ikn_dBSski8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>